Onion Bhaji: Crispy Onion Pakora

 Pakistani onion bhaji.

-Like any food, every region will claim theirs the best and different.
+Like any food, every region will claim its to be the best and different.

 The only difference is just the proportion of each ingredient or the spices put into the batter.